-Facebook takes down a large network of pages tied to former Trump chief strategist Stephen K. Bannon for misinformation
+Facebook takes down a large network of pages tied to Stephen Bannon for pushing misinformation

 Bannon did not immediately respond to requests for comment.

-The pages taken down include Brian Kolfage, Conservative Values, The Undefeated, We Build the Wall Inc, Citizens of the American Republic, American Joe, and Trump at War.
+The pages taken down include those of Brian Kolfage, Conservative Values, We Build the Wall Inc., Citizens of the American Republic, American Joe and Trump at War.

 Kolfage is a longtime Bannon ally.
-He was indicted with Bannon and two others in August for defrauding donors to a crowdfunded effort to build a private US-Mexico border wall.
+He was indicted with Bannon and two others in August for allegedly defrauding donors to a crowdfunded effort to build a private U.S.-Mexico border wall.

-In an interview, Avaaz analysts said that they noticed that the pages were interconnected in a way that raised red flags.
+In an interview, Avaaz analysts said they noticed that the pages were interconnected in a way that raised red flags.
 They tended to post content at exactly the same time, for example.
-Some of the pages shared an administrator.
-Some of the pages included links to a Bannon-affiliated website called Populistpress.com, which included stories that have been debunked by fact checkers.
+Some of the pages shared an administrator — often the administrators were Bannon and Kolfage.
+Some of the pages included links to a Bannon-affiliated website called Populist Press, which included stories that have been debunked by fact-checkers.

-“In 2016, Steve Bannon was buoyed by the Facebook algorithm and helped define the political narrative for millions of Americans.” said Fadi Quran, Campaign Director at Avaaz, in a statement.
+“In 2016, Steve Bannon was buoyed by the Facebook algorithm and helped define the political narrative for millions of Americans,” Fadi Quran, campaign director at Avaaz, said in a statement.
 “Over the last few months, pages and groups connected to him pushed ‘voter fraud’ and other misinformation content to millions.
 Now, he is seeking to further divide America and spread chaos in this post-Election Day landscape, again using Facebook.
 Facebook has finally acted after Avaaz’s pressure, but the question is: Why did the company not act earlier?“